 Patients with a known or suspected MRSA infection should be isolated.

-Patients should only be transferred between wards when this is strictly necessary.
+Patients should only be transferred between wards when this is absolutely necessary.

 The aim is to reduce the chance of patients infecting themselves and others.